 A. GDPR Rights – EEA/UK

-To the extent that the GDPR or the UK Data Protection Act applies to Adaptive’s processing of your personal information, you may have the following rights in relation to that personal information:
+To the extent that the GDPR or the UK Data Protection Act applies to Adaptive’s processing of your personal information, you may, subject to applicable law, have the following rights in relation to your personal information:

-- to have your personal information removed under certain circumstances unless continued processing is necessary by law;
+- To have your personal information deleted under certain circumstances unless continued processing is necessary by law;

-- to request that we change the manner in which we contact you for marketing purposes.
+- To request that we change the manner in which we contact you for direct marketing purposes.
 You can request that we do not transfer your personal information to unaffiliated third parties for the purposes of direct marketing or any other purposes;

-- to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside the EU/EEA/UK.
-We may redact data transfer agreements to protect commercial terms; and
+- To obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside the EU/EEA/UK.
+We may redact data transfer agreements to protect commercial terms;

-- to complain to your national data protection regulator if you feel that any of your personal information is not being processed in accordance with the GDPR.
+- To complain to your national data protection regulator if you feel that any of your personal information is not being processed in accordance with the GDPR or UK law; and

-- to withdraw your consent, where the processing of your personal information is based on consent (see the Purposes and Use of Personal Information section above); if you withdraw your consent, Adaptive will stop processing your personal information, unless we have another legal basis for doing so.
+- To withdraw your consent, where the processing of your personal information is based on consent (see Section 5 above); if you withdraw your consent, Adaptive will, without affecting the lawfulness of our processing prior to the withdrawal of your consent, stop processing your personal information, unless we have another legal basis for doing so.